Hookworm Infection: Creeping Eruption

 Creeping eruption may be treated with antiparasitic medicines (such as albendazole, ivermectin, and thiabendazole).
 They may be taken by mouth (orally).
-Or they may be a topical cream used directly on the rash.
-This condition goes away on its own.
+Or they may be applied as a topical cream used directly on the rash.
+This condition goes away on its own, because the hookworm can't survive in human skin for very long.
 It will disappear in a few weeks or months even if not treated.

 Can creeping eruption be prevented?